Explaining Human Choice Probabilities with Simple Vector Representations: Results Experiment 1 (in-lab) Two Room and Five Room (Sally)

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}

 \end{knitrout}

-An alternative visualization that highlights the change in individual performance across contexts is to look at the strategy vector change.
-We have two points for each participant: the strategy mix for seeking and the strategy mix for hiding.
-Figure~\ref{fig:s2-5SallyChangeStratVec} shows the difference vector between these two points.
-For viewing the trend across the population we can plot the average of all these vectors (shown in green).
-If the average vector is very small than change vectors are also generally small or the directions are evenly distributed angularly so that the summation cancels.
-If the summary vector is large then we can infer the consistent magnitude and direction of change between contexts.

 Figure~\ref{fig:s2-5SallyChangeStratVec} shows the two room and five room Sally data.
-Nothing forces these change vectors to lie on the diagonal line from (0,1) to (1,0), but we observe this to be true since most seeking strategies are an exclusive mix of mx and ma, and most hiding strategies are an exclusive mix of mn and am.
-Moreover, we see that the average strategy mix is closer to 0,1 when hiding than when seeking, but only in the 5-room condition.
-This indicates that in the 5-room condition, participants generally use a greater mix of exploitation when hiding than when seeking.
+Nothing forces these change vectors to lie on the diagonal line from (0,1) to (1,0), in the five-room case, but we observe this to be true since most seeking strategies are an exclusive mix of maximizing and matching, and most hiding strategies are an exclusive mix of minimizing and antimatching.
+Moreover, we see that the average strategy mix is closer to 0,1 when hiding than when seeking, but only in the five-room condition.
+This indicates that in the five-room condition, participants generally use a greater mix of the optimal strategy when hiding than when seeking.

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}

 \end{knitrout}